panuta/risk_model/README.md

 ### 4. Upload production files

+4.1 Edit environment file using template from `env.example` file

+    `cp env.example .env`

+* Generate new DJANGO_SECRET_KEY
+* Enter AWS configurations

-4.1 Collect static files and upload it to AWS S3
+4.2 Collect static files and upload it to AWS S3

 	python manage.py collectstatic

-4.2 Delete node_modules
+4.4 Delete node_modules

 	rm -rf ./client/node_modules

 Note: We should delete node_modules here because later it won't be uploaded by Zappa

-4.3 If this is the first time, run
+4.5 If this is the first time, run

 	zappa deploy production